neondatabase/website/content/docs/guides/cloudflare-hyperdrive.md

 This is specifically useful for serverless applications which can't maintain a persistent database connection and need to establish a new connection for each request.
 Hyperdrive can significantly reduce the latency of these queries and improve latency for your users.

 This guide demonstrates how to configure a `Hyperdrive` service to connect to your Neon Postgres database.
-You cna then use the regular `node-postgres` client library to make queries to your database, and benefit from the performance improvements that Hyperdrive provides.
+We then implement a regular `Workers` application that connects to the `Hyperdrive` service rather than the `Neon` databse directly, and benefit from the performance improvements that Hyperdrive provides.

-NOTE: You need to be on Cloudflare Workers' paid plan to use Hyperdrive.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
 Your Neon project comes with a ready-to-use Postgres database named `neondb`.
 We'll use this database in the following examples.

 - A Cloudflare account.
 If you do not have one, sign up for [Cloudflare Workers](https://workers.cloudflare.com/) to get started.

+    **NOTE**: You need to be on Cloudflare Workers' paid subscription plan to use Hyperdrive.

 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and deploy our Workers application.

 ## Setting up your Neon database